-Film Southasia invites submissions for the tenth edition of the premier regional film festival to be held in Kathmandu, Nepal from 19-22 November 2015.
+Film Southasia invites submissions for the eleventh edition of the premier regional film festival to be held from November 2nd – 5th, 2017 in Kathmandu, Nepal.

 Entry forms are available at: http://www.filmsouthasia.org/submit/